 - Services such as Kibana, Redis, Elasticsearch, MongoDB and Memcached do not per default require authentication, and adding that to those services may make it harder to exploit a SSRF vulnerability.

 How can Detectify help?

-Detectify is automated web application scanner checking for 1000+ known vulnerabilities including OWASP Top 10 and SSRF.
+Detectify is an automated web application scanner powered by real hacker payloads and brings you the latest critical vulnerability research so you can find weaknesses in time.
 Start your Detectify free trial today to see whether your applications are vulnerability to SSRF and more.